mcalthrop/angular-spa-demo/README.md

 It is intended as a demonstration of technical capabilities rather than design or helpful data. :-)

-Note also that it is a work in progress; you can check out what features are in the [pipeline] (#Pipeline).
+Note also that it is a work in progress; you can check out what features are in the [pipeline] (#pipeline).

 ## Functionality